yikai82/course_note_DSI_AI_ML/module_1_git/how_to_Git-02-guide_ver02.md

 code guacamole.md

 ## Here you will see that avocados was deleted by accident so we want to restore
-git switch -c fix-avocados e4912279bfddcc05c9c91924cd40efcf04f2f1c3   # create a new branch 'fix-avocados' to restore the document to its previous time point
+git switch -c fix-avocados e4912279bfddcc05c9c91924cd40efcf04f2f1c3   # create a new branch name 'fix-avocados' to restore the document to its previous time point

 # commit id = e4912279bfddcc05c9c91924cd40efcf04f2f1c3
 # Use'git log' to retrieve commit id.